Child health inequalities

 In autumn 2022, the College launched a programme to #ShiftTheDial on child health inequalities.
 We aim to shape health policy and to enhance paediatricians’ expertise to effectively support children and families impacted by poverty.
 Our second phase looks at how climate change compounds health inequalities in many ways, including environmental exposure and capacity to adapt, food insecurity and the effects of the climate crisis on mental health.

-1. Episode 1: Child health inequalities part 1 - Talking with families
+1. Child health inequalities part 1 - Talking with families

 We know that children living in poverty are more likely to experience poorer health outcomes, and paediatricians are in a unique and crucial position to advocate for lifelong change in their patients.